davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets`.

 Show files
   Show only those files matching the specified pattern.
-It a pattern is specified, it takes priority over the value of N in option :guilabel:`Show N files`, which is then ignored.
+If a pattern is specified, it takes priority over the value of N in option :guilabel:`Show N files`, which is then ignored.